rksm/org-ai/README.md

 machine api.openai.com login org-ai password <your-api-key>
 ```

 in your `~/authinfo.gpg` file.
-If this is present, `org-ai-openai-api-token` will be automatically set that value.
+If this is present, org-ai will use this mechanism to retrieve the token when a request is made.
 If you do not want `org-ai` to try to retrieve the key from `auth-source`, you can set `org-ai-use-auth-source` to `nil` before loading `org-ai`.

 ### Setting up speech input / output